LEXam: Benchmarking Legal Reasoning on 340 Law Exams: Introduction

 To address these gaps, we introduce \textsc{LEXam}, a multilingual legal reasoning benchmark designed to assess the process-based and outcome-based correctness of the answers generated by LLMs, as illustrated in Figure~\ref{fig:framework}.
-Based on exams in Swiss, European, and international law, along with jurisprudence and legal history, \textsc{LEXam} provides a comprehensive framework for evaluating the legal reasoning capabilities of LLMs through problem sets available in both English and German.
-The benchmark comprises 2,841 long-form, open-ended questions and 2,045 multiple-choice questions (MCQs).
+Based on exams in Swiss, European, and international law, \textsc{LEXam} provides a comprehensive framework for evaluating the legal reasoning capabilities of LLMs through problem sets available in both English and German.
+The dataset comprises 7,537 law exam questions in English and German.
+It includes both long-form, open-ended questions and multiple-choice questions (MCQs) with varying numbers of options.
 Each open question is paired with reference answers and clear normative guidance, outlining the expected legal reasoning chain.
 This allows for thorough benchmarking of an LLM’s legal reasoning capabilities beyond merely evaluating final answers.
 Questions are sourced from 340 law exams across 116 courses at the Bachelor's and Master's levels taught by leading law professors at the University of Zurich Faculty of Law, one of Europe's largest and most prestigious law schools (see \Cref{app:background} for further details).
-As a result, \textsc{LEXam} spans a wide range of legal areas both in domestic and international law, thus providing a robust benchmark for the evaluation of legal reasoning skills.
+As a result, \textsc{LEXam} spans a wide range of legal areas both in domestic and international law, thus providing a robust benchmark for the evaluation of legal reasoning skills (see Table~\ref{tab:detailed_distribution_test} for more details).

 Experimental results show that state-of-the-art (SOTA) models struggle with multi-step reasoning and applying legal rules and principles to novel scenarios.
 LLMs particularly struggle with open questions requiring structured legal reasoning.
-Our LLM-as-a-Judge analysis shows that model-generated reasoning steps can be evaluated consistently and accurately, closely aligning with human expert assessments.
-This approach offers a scalable method for assessing legal reasoning quality beyond simple accuracy metrics.
+By designing and deploying an ensemble LLM-as-a-Judge evaluation framework, we demonstrate that model-generated reasoning steps can be evaluated consistently and accurately, closely aligning with human expert assessments.
+This approach provides a scalable method for assessing legal reasoning quality beyond simple accuracy metrics.
 Our work provides both a resource for NLP research in the legal domain and a practical tool for educators evaluating AI capabilities.

 Our contributions can be summarized as follows: (1) We introduce a novel legal reasoning benchmark, addressing challenges such as long-context understanding, multilingualism, complex reasoning, and hallucinations.
 (2) We demonstrate baseline performance and challenges related to our benchmark by evaluating a wide range of SOTA models, providing a solid foundation for future research.
 (3) We perform expert analyses of model outputs, offering detailed insights into the dataset characteristics and current LLMs' limitations in legal reasoning.
 (4) Finally, we conduct a rigorous validation with human experts to establish a scalable and reliable LLM-based evaluation for open-ended questions.
 The resulting annotation can be reused to validate any backbone LLM for \LEXam evaluation.